jigish/slate/README.md

         bind 1:ctrl activate-snapshot theName delete

     Will bind the keystroke ctrl-1 to activate the snapshot called "theName" if it exists.
 This will also delete the snapshot (or pop it off the stack if the snapshot is a stack).

+**Note:** There is a menu option to activate the snapshot that you may have created using the menu option.

 * Show Window Hints (similar to Link Hints in Vimium except for Windows): "hint characters"